Burritoooo/CHAT-PROCESSOR/README.md

 # CHAT PROCESSOR
 A Chat GPT made processor.
 What did you expect.
 --
-This is the C# Version.
+This is the Js Version.